davidcastells/PedestrianDetectionBenchmark/README.md

 We use Netbeans 8.2 to manage the project.

-From the commandline a simple make would compile the project.
+If Netbeans project is correctly working, you can also compile from the commandline a simple
+<pre>make</pre>

+Otherwise you can also compile with
+<pre>g++ -g -std=c++14 *.cpp -o pedestriandetectionbenchmark -ljpeg -lpng -lm -lX11 </pre>

 Usage
 -----